-ARTICLE 1 (The game of roller hockey)
+ARTICLE 1 (The game of rink hockey)

-- 1. The game of roller hockey is played on a smooth, flat and rectangular surface, and between two teams. - 2.
+- 1. The game of rink hockey is played on a smooth, flat and rectangular surface, and between two teams. - 2.
 The matches are played on indoor or outdoor rinks, with different weather conditions, day or night, with natural or artificial light. - 3.
-Players use skates with four wheels placed parallel along two transverse axes; and try to score a goal in the goal of the opposing team only using the stick. - 4.
+Players use skates with four wheels placed parallel along two transverse axes, being also authorized the usage of inline skates, provided that the skates have full conditions of safety, covering the totality of the foot; and try to score a goal in the goal of the opposing team, only using the stick. - 4.
 One or two main referees are responsible for enforcing the rules of the game.
 An auxiliary referee controls the timing of the game.
 All officials who are appointed run the official game table, which is located on the outside of the rink, in a central position and next to the barrier.